 First, it is good to plan the walk with our dog.
 Remember to bring poo bags, a collar or harness, a leash and a muzzle.
 If the walk will last several hours, or if you think the weather will be hot, do not forget to bring water and a bowl.

 This will prevent muscular-skeletal aches and pains and allow him to enjoy our time together fully.
-Consider whether the temperatures suit you and your dog when planning our itinerary!
+Consider whether the temperatures suit you and your dog when planning our itinerary.

 Walking the dog… off we go!

 When the day of the hike arrives, before setting off on the trail, let’s spend a few minutes on a few things that will make our experience truly unforgettable!
+Initially, we can perform a quick, energetic massage involving our dog’s entire musculature, warming it up and preparing it for the walk's exertion.

-Ensure the leash or harness you choose for your dog is suitable for the walk you will take and that it is adjusted and worn correctly and does not create friction points; otherwise, you can buy a new one on Amazon.
+We also devote a few minutes to the paws and toes; the feet, especially on uneven ground, are subjected to considerable strain.
+Ensure the leash or harness you choose for your dog is suitable for the walk you will take, adjusted and worn correctly, and does not create friction points.
+Otherwise, you can buy a new one on Amazon.

 Walking the dog, we do a gradual warm-up.